Do’s and Don’ts for Following Up on Your Application

 If you don’t get a response to your message, wait another two weeks to send a short and final follow-up to double down on your interest and qualifications.

 It isn’t fun to feel like you won’t get closure on a job opportunity that you felt was perfect for you.
 The waiting and uncertainty can take their toll on your mental health – take a break from job searching when you need it.
 And when you’re ready to, resume your search; better opportunities are out there.
 Be patient and diligent and the right job will eventually appear in your job search.

 About the Author: Marcia Silva is the director of marketing and communications at the Higher Education Recruitment Consortium.
+She strives to create engaging, research-informed content that informs and empowers job seekers and employers committed to creating inclusive workplaces.
 She is passionate about using digital media and technology to encourage participation and strengthen communities.